Income Tax Refund

 Eligibility for Income Tax Refund

-There are some cases where the individual would be eligible for a refund of Income Tax.
+In the specified cases, the individual would be eligible for a refund of Income Tax.
 The following are the qualifying criterion:

 - In case the amount paid towards tax in view of self-assessment exceeds the actual amount payable